Galveston (film)

-Galveston is a 2018 American thriller film directed by Mélanie Laurent in her English-language directorial debut.
+Galveston is a 2018 American independent Southern noir crime thriller film directed by Mélanie Laurent in her English-language directorial debut.
 It is written by Nic Pizzolatto (under the pseudonym "Jim Hammett") and based on his 2010 novel of the same name.
-It follows a dying hitman (Ben Foster), who escapes a set up and heads to the titular town to plan his revenge, taking a young girl who was kidnapped by his boss (Elle Fanning).
+It follows a dying Texas hitman (Ben Foster), who escapes a set up in New Orleans and heads to the titular town to plan his revenge, taking a young girl who was kidnapped by his boss (Elle Fanning).

 The film had its world premiere at South by Southwest on March 10, 2018.
 It was released by RLJE Films on October 19, 2018.

 Plot

-In 1988, New Orleans hitman Roy Cady is diagnosed with terminal lung cancer and storms out of his doctor's office.
+In 1988 New Orleans, hitman Roy Cady is diagnosed with terminal lung cancer and storms out of his doctor's office.
 Roy is a heavy-drinking criminal enforcer and contract killer whose boss sets him up in a double-cross scheme.
 After killing his would-be assassins before they could kill him, Roy discovers Rocky, a young escort being held captive and reluctantly takes her with him on his escape.

-On the drive to Roy's hometown Galveston, Rocky tells him she thought it was a legitimate business because she found it in the yellow pages and had no idea how it really was.
+On the drive to Roy's hometown of Galveston, Texas, Rocky tells him she thought it was a legitimate business because she found it in the yellow pages and had no idea how it really was.
 They stop and get drunk at a bar, and Rocky offers sexual favors to Roy, but he rebuffs her.
 The next morning, Rocky asks Roy to stop because she says she can get money owed to her.
 Roy, sitting in the car hears a gunshot, and Rocky returns to the car with her three-year-old sister Tiffany.
 Rocky tells Roy that she fired a shot at the wall and didn't hurt anyone, but Roy later finds out that Rocky shot and killed her stepfather.

 After Roy leaves for a few days and reconciles with an ex from the past he returns to find out Rocky's real story, and that she (thinking he left for good) is escorting again.
 He then finds out Tiffany, who she claimed was her sister, is really her daughter, by her stepfather in rape.
 Roy calls his old boss to blackmail him with incriminating documents found during the failed sting, demanding $75,000 to stay silent.
 Determined to find safety and sanctuary in Galveston, he tells Rocky that he will give her the money and convinces her to go to school and become something.